How to Build an Ajax-Based HTML5 Contact Form

 </head>

-Inside our document body we have a few containing divisions withholding a main contact form.
-This houses 3 input elements for the user’s name, e-mail address, and personal message.
-The HTML markup is fairly standard and shouldn’t boggle the mind of any intermediate developer.
+In the document body, we feature several container divisions that encapsulate the main contact form.
+This form includes input fields for the user’s name, e-mail address, and personal message.
+The HTML structure is straightforward and should be easily understood by an intermediate developer.

 <!-- @begin contact -->